MenkeTechnologies/zpwr/README.md

 to match your GitHub account name to enable various functionality with your account like openMyGH, hc and hd shell functions for opening your GitHub home page, creating and deleting GitHub repos from the command line.

 ## getrc function

-There is a shell function called `getrc` that will pull down latest changes from this repository.
+There is a shell function called `getrc` that will pull down latest changes from this repository and ovewrite .zshrc, .vimrc, .shell_aliases_functions.sh and .tmux.conf
+Run `clearList getrc` to see the code for this function.

 ## Tmux prefix